AdvancedComputationalDesign-SDU/ACD25-Portfolio-jmosg22/A3/README.md

 ## Challenges and Solutions
 - **Cannot offset mesh**: Convert mesh to brep and offset that

-- **Lines above surface remain despite trim**: Cull all geometries above the surface. v
+- **Lines above surface remain despite trim**: Cull all geometries above the surface.

 - **Variable piping was a challenge to solve**: Recreate the process in grasshopper, then with the help of chatgpt convert the grasshopper components to pieces of python code

 - **Where to place the supports and by what logic**: Unify normals and find flat regions on the surface to grow the tree, then lift the surface up to the tree tops

 ---

-## References and AI Acknowledgments
+# References and AI Acknowledgments
-# References
+## References
 - **3D fractal tree support creation video**
 - https://www.youtube.com/watch?fbclid=IwY2xjawOKlbxleHRuA2FlbQIxMABicmlkETBidjQ3dGR4YXJ1aHZnekJkc3J0YwZhcHBfaWQQMjIyMDM5MTc4ODIwMDg5MgABHvh8ZMCp5-8LqZF3a4BgbIuUfKJFehfA2ViBAmO5EM9R0oJp-3j4K_0_ZgBg_aem_ZO59-8diG1cyIs5fFYlyow&v=wV6W69b-l7w&feature=youtu.be